karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

  <details>
     <summary><u>The Beginning of the Infinity by David Deutsch</u></summary>

-    <p> This is one gold mine of a book that I keep rereading to understand the dense ideas presented here better and come out with exciting insights in each iteration.
-I can never forget how the concept of fallibilism in this book shook my world view that justified beliefs/universal truths exist.
-After that point, there was no going back and I firmly internalized that theories are all there within the vast body of human knowledge.
+    <p> This is one gold mine of a book that keeps on giving me exciting insights in each re-read, mainly at the intersection of epistemology and modern physics.
+I can never forget how the concept of fallibilism in this book shook my world view that justified beliefs/universal truths exist, and made me firmly internalize that theories are all there is within the vast body of human knowledge.
     </p></details>
  <details>
     <summary><u>The Art of War by Sun Tzu</u></summary>

-    <p> As the name says, this ancient book is primarily about time-tested war strategies that military generals in China and powerful people across the world have been inspired
-    by for centuries now (Napolean to Mao Zedong to Bill Gates).
-But, the text is much more than mere fighting tips - it is also about tact, leadership and human psychology.
+    <p> This ancient book is primarily about time-tested war strategies that military generals in China and powerful people across the world have been reading for centuries (Napolean to Mao Zedong to Bill Gates).
+But the text is much more than mere fighting tips - it is also about tact, leadership and human psychology.
 This is worth reading at least twice, once for the content and once for the beautifully-written phrases that seem contradictory at first, but underpin the mystical Taoistic truths.
 For instance, quotes like "The greatest victory is that which requires no battle", "Appear weak when you are strong, and strong when you are weak", “In the midst of chaos, there is also opportunity” etc.
      </p></details>
  <details>
     <summary><u>Freedom from the Known by Jiddu Krishnamurti</u></summary>

     <p> Yes, it is the known world that causes us humans more troubles than the unknown.
 JK is an original thinker and his writings persuaded me revisit all the concepts I thought I knew about human emotions, desires and ambitions from scratch.
 This is another book I periodically revisit whenever I feel lost in direction.
 The beauty in JK's philosophy is that there is none.
 He is a strong advocate of thinking for oneself ("Truth is a pathless land", he said) and did so by boldly rejecting all sorts of "presciptions" from systems/traditions/gurus.
-Humans are always looking for prescriptions from others to follow in order to deal with their own suffering.
+Humans are always looking for prescriptions from others to follow in order to deal with their own sufferings.
 As such, the idea of thinking everything from scratch devoid of any dogma sounds terrifying.
 But, that journey is indeed the path towards true freedom according to JK, and I cannot disagree. </p></details>

 <br>
 ***Science and Technology:***
 <details>
     <summary><u>Sapiens by Yuval Noah Harari</u></summary>

-    <p>The beauty of Sapiens lies in weaving fascinating stories about the evolution of humans in a way that was not interpreted before.
+    <p> The beauty of Sapiens lies in weaving fascinating stories about the evolution of humans in a way that was not interpreted before.
 As much as I loved the content, which is fairly original, it is Harari's writing style that kept me hooked throughout and made it a memorable reading experience.
 I can see myself rereading this masterpiece in the company of nature on a fine vacation.</p></details>

 <!-- <details>
     <summary><u>Cosmos by Carl Sagan</u></summary>